Parent and Family Engagement for English Learners

 — Offered by the College of Education and Health Professions —

 Earn professional development hours through the Parent and Family Engagement for English Learners series offered by the College of Education and Health Professions.
-A National Professional Development grant through the Office of English Acquisition at the U.S. Department of Education will cover the majority of the cost of the three 6-hour modules designed to help you build a partnership between schools, families, and communities to support culturally and linguistically diverse (CLD) students.
+A National Professional Development grant through the Office of English Acquisition at the U.S. Department of Education will cover the majority of the cost of the three 6-hour courses designed to help you build a partnership between schools, families, and communities to support culturally and linguistically diverse (CLD) students.
 Through these courses, you will gain a better understanding about the families and students that you serve, allowing you to create a stronger family-school connection.
 By the time you finish these courses, you will have created some personal resources and compiled strategies that will be applicable to your classroom or school.
 The information and assignments you work on will assist you in creating partnerships with CLD families.
-Those who do not meet the qualifications for grant funding can pay $60 for each class module.
+Those who do not meet the qualifications for grant funding can pay $60 for each course.